TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 towards the underlying framework.

-Back to history: After :php:`makeInstance()` has been around for quite a while and lacked an implementation of dependency injection, extbase appeared in 2009.
-Extbase brought a first container and dependency injection solution, it's main interface being the extbase :php:`ObjectManager`.
+Back to history: After :php:`makeInstance()` has been around for quite a while and lacked an implementation of dependency injection, Extbase appeared in 2009.
+Extbase brought a first container and dependency injection solution, it's main interface being the Extbase :php:`ObjectManager`.
-The extbase object manager has been widely used for a long time, but suffered from some issues younger approaches don't face.
-One of the main drawbacks of extbase object manager is the fact that it's based on runtime reflection: Whenever an object is to be instantiated, the object manager scans the class for needed injections and prepares dependencies to be injected.
+The Extbase object manager has been widely used for a long time, but suffered from some issues younger approaches don't face.
+One of the main drawbacks of Extbase object manager is the fact that it's based on runtime reflection: Whenever an object is to be instantiated, the object manager scans the class for needed injections and prepares dependencies to be injected.
 This process is quite slow though mitigated by various caches.
 And these also come with costs.
-In the end, these issues have been the main reason the object manager was never established as a main core concept but only lived in extbase scope.
+In the end, these issues have been the main reason the object manager was never established as a main core concept but only lived in Extbase scope.

-The object lifecycle and dependency injection solution based on Symfony DI has been implemented with TYPO3 core v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatibility solution, and it fully substitutes the extbase object manager.
-In contrast to the extbase solution, Symfony based object management does *not* have the overhead of expensive runtime calculations.
+The object lifecycle and dependency injection solution based on Symfony DI has been implemented with TYPO3 core v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatibility solution, and it fully substitutes the Extbase object manager.
+In contrast to the Extbase solution, Symfony based object management does *not* have the overhead of expensive runtime calculations.
 Instead it is an instance wide build-time solution: When TYPO3 bootstraps, all object creation details of all classes are read from a single cache file just once, and afterwards no expensive calculation is required for actual creation.

-Symfony based DI was implemented in TYPO3 v10 and usage of the extbase ObjectManager was discouraged.
+Symfony based DI was implemented in TYPO3 v10 and usage of the Extbase ObjectManager was discouraged.
 With TYPO3 v11 the core doesn't use the ObjectManager any more.
 It is actively deprecated in v11 and thus leads to 'deprecation' level log entries.

-With TYPO3 v12 the extbase ObjectManager is actually gone.
+With TYPO3 v12 the Extbase ObjectManager is actually gone.
 Making use of Symfony DI integration still continues.
 There are still various places in the core to be improved.
 Further streamlining will be done over time.
-For instance, the final fate of makeInstance() and the SingletonInterface has not fully been decided on yet.
+For instance, the final fate of :php:`makeInstance()` and the :php:`SingletonInterface` has not fully been decided on yet.
 Various tasks remain to be solved in younger TYPO3 developments to further improve the *object lifecycle management* provided by the core.